Blog Site by Appointment to His Regal Majesty the Maalie King

 2:13 pm

-Blogger Sara at Come Away With Me said...
+Blogger Come Away With Me said...

 This was amusing to read....interesting the way languages come by their little idioms!
 I would have said "Happy as a lark..." which is the first phrase that came to my mind....though "happy as a clam" is also well-known here in America.